Cork Tree Creative Logo White

 Do's & Don'ts of Google Reviews

 When you are looking for a new place to get a haircut, what do you do?
 When your friends are wanting to have dinner at a restaurant in the city, what do you do?
 You’re looking for a groomer to clean up your Fido.
 What do you do?
-You google and then read through the businesses’ Google reviews.
+You search and then read through the businesses’ Google reviews.

-We are living in a time where online reviews are statistically worth more than the traditional word-of-mouth reviews.
+We are living in a time where online reviews are statistically worth more than traditional word-of-mouth reviews.
 Online reviews are even heavily impacting offline sales.
 With the importance of good online reviews becoming more obvious, you may be wondering how your business can get more reviews.
-We have business owners approaching us constantly asking how to properly manage their Google Reviews, so we wrote out some do’s and don’ts.
+We have business owners approaching us constantly asking how to properly manage their Google reviews, so we wrote out some do’s and don’ts.

 Do’s of Google Reviews:

-How to ask Customers for Reviews
+How to Ask Customers for Reviews

 Respond to Comments Whether Positive or Negative

-If someone leaves a positive review for you, you should thank him or her for taking the time write the review.
+If someone leaves a positive review for you, you should thank him or her for taking the time to write the review.
 Try to customize your response to the person’s experience.
 You don’t want to come off as a robot or an automated response.
 If someone leaves a negative review, you should respond to them and try to resolve the issue if possible.
 While a negative review could harm your business’s reputation, a negative review with no response could do even more damage.
-You want people that are looking through your reviews to see that you care about your customers’ experiences.
+You want people who are looking through your reviews to see that you care about your customers’ experiences.

 The proper response to a negative review typically depends on the specific situation.
 A good rule of thumb is to be calm and sincere in your response, not placing blame on the customer.
 Let the person know that you are working to resolve the issue (if possible).
 A genuine, caring response can go a long way.
 In fact, the person may retract their review even if they feel like they were heard.
 When you receive a negative review, try not to panic and get upset.
 Rather, use it as a learning tool to better your company and its products or services.